 All PASS Facilitators are required to complete a training session (3 hours).
 The training includes role and responsibilities, ethical conduct, workshop aims and activities, communication and group-facilitation skills.
-Training groups will be held on the 14th and 15th November 2018 (5.30-8.30pm).
+Training groups will be held in the beginning of November 2019 (evening slots: 5.30-8.30pm)

 What are the benefits of being a PASS Facilitator?

 It gives you the opportunity to improve your CV by gaining valuable work experience, while offering you free training and the chance to make some extra money.
 The experience can build your communication and interpersonal skills and your confidence, as well as enhance your knowledge of your area of study and good academic practice.
 On completion of the workshop sessions, you will be issued with a certificate of participation.

 Applications will be checked by Schools who will advise on the selection of those suitably qualified for training.
 Attending and passing the training is a condition for becoming a PASS Facilitator.